berrutti/bandcamp/README.md

 ## How to Use

 Installation: Simply include the provided script or link in your Bandcamp page.
+There are two ways of using it, either as a Arc browser "Boost", or as a "Bookmarklet".
+Just copy and paste the code from one of those files into your favorite browser and start using it.

 Enjoy: Start listening to your favorite tracks with improved control and convenience.

 ## Feedback and Contributions